NatronGitHub/Natron/README.txt

 - Real-time histograms,vectorscope,waveforms [All source code already exists,it's just a matter of hours to implement them]
 - Graphical user interface colours customisation
-- Possibility to save the layout of the application in the project file
 - Proxy mode(i.e: downscaling of the input images to render faster)
-- parametric paremeters (i.e: custom LUT's etc…)

 ##Features to come in V2##